Strategic Transportation Investments

 NCDOT will also continue moving forward with an additional 108 major transition projects not subject to STI, because they were scheduled for construction before July 1, 2015.

-The public is encouraged to participate in the next steps to implement the Strategic Transportation Investments law.
-Each of our 14 Transportation Divisions will hold a 30-day comment period, which will include a public meeting.
-Details are available on the STI Public Meetings page.
+The public was invited to participate in the next steps to implement the Strategic Transportation Investments law.
+Between May and August, each of our 14 Transportation Divisions held a 30-day comment period, which included a public meeting.

 Using the STI Project Viewer